Darcy-NR/portfolio/README.md

 **Click here for the Repo**

-My current project focus is Outlet, which will be a desktop front-end for the End to End Encrypted Chat App Powerline, maintained by Ben Barber at this repo.
+My current project focus is Serenity, which will be a desktop front-end for the End to End Encrypted Chat App Powerline, maintained by Ben Barber at this repo.

 Powerline runs on a Python API, and the current Android App is running with Kotlin.

-Outlet is largely just a front end executable to run on desktop.
-It started life as a Laravel Web-app but was eventually swapped over to C# after it was concluded a web-app would most likely be unnecessary.
+Serenity is largely just a front end executable to run on desktop.
+It started life as a Laravel Web-app called Outlet but was eventually swapped over to C# after it was concluded a web-app would most likely be unnecessary.
 ## Fiftybit.chat

 ### Stack: React Web App running on a PHP Native API, Database with PostGreSQL.